riad-azz/flask-template/README.md

 A simple flask app starter template with login/register ready.
 Using Isolated app directory structure.

+Here is a list of the available features:

+- **Scalable Folder Structure**: The application employs an isolated app directory structure to ensure code maintainability and readability.

+- **API Ready**: The template includes a ready-to-use API structure, making it suitable for building RESTful services.

+- **Web UI**: The template includes a basic web user interface.

+- **Rate Limiting**: To protect your application from abuse, rate limiting is enforced.

+- **CORS**: Cross-origin resource sharing (CORS) is configured to manage the server's shared resources.

+- **Tests**: Unit tests are included to ensure the application's functionality and robustness.

+- **Docker Support**: A Dockerfile is included for building a Docker image of your application, facilitating easy deployment and scaling.

 ## Getting Started

+### Running The Application

 Clone the repository to your local machine: